x64x6a/virtualenvwrapper_ctf/README.md

 (ctf) ~/ctf$ pip install pwntools angr
 ```

-Optionally create a `.debug` directory and a `.template` directory.
+Optionally create a `.misc` directory and a `.template` directory.
 These will be used as default files for CTFs.
-Files in `.debug` will be copied to each challenge.
+Files in `.misc` will be copied to each challenge, possibly debuggers or note templates.
 Files in `.template` will be copied to a new CTF's root folder and each new challenge will copy that instance.
+This is performed so you can customize a template script (and flag format) per CTF.

 Start a new ctf:
 ```bash